SteelingCow437/Space-Tech-Mod/README.md

 or open up an issue, so I can know what's going on.
 Things will be broken/janky, I'm an amateur programmer and modder, so bear with me here.

+IMPORTANT: On multiplayer worlds, the gamerule "disableElytraMovementCheck" MUST be set to "true"

 FAQ:

 Versioning structure: NeoforgeVersion.MajorModVersion.MinorModVersion-modifier